-Creaking and snapping joints might be annoying, but they usually are nothing to worry about, says orthopedic surgeon Kim L. Stearns, MD.
+While creaking and snapping joints might be alarming, they usually aren’t something to worry about, according to orthopedic surgeon Kim Stearns, MD.

 “It’s a normal, common occurrence,” he says.

-But if the constant cracking is coupled with consistent pain or swelling, that can be a sign that something is wrong.
-That’s the time to see a doctor, Dr. Stearns says.
+But if the cracking’s coupled with consistent pain or swelling, that can be a sign that something is wrong.
+That’s the time to see a doctor, Dr. Stearns states.

-“As long as it’s not painful, joint noise is OK,” Dr. Stearns says.
-“If there’s pain, you may have an injury then that requires treatment.”
+“As long as it’s not painful, joint noise is OK,” he reassures.
+“If there’s pain, you may have an injury then that requires treatment.

 Many people notice that their joints seem to make more noise as they get older.
 There’s a good reason for that.

 Cracking your knuckles is an example of the most common cause of joint popping: Gas escaping from a synovial joint.
-When you crack your knuckles, the sound is coming from the compression of nitrogen bubbles that naturally occur in the spaces of the joints, Dr. Stearns says.
+When you crack your knuckles, the sound is coming from the compression of nitrogen, oxygen and carbon dioxide bubbles that naturally occur in the spaces of the joints, Dr. Stearns says.

-The cracking is the sound of gas being released from the joint, an action called cavitation, Dr. Stearns says.
-The sound is not a cause for concern.
+The cracking is the sound of gas being released from the joint, an action called cavitation, Dr. Stearns further explains.
+The sound isn’t a cause for concern.

 And despite what your mom said, you’re not going to make your knuckles too big or develop arthritis by cracking them.

-“The belief that cracking your knuckles is bad for your joints is wrong,” Dr. Stearns says.
-“My mother used to tell me don’t crack your knuckles, but sorry, Mom, there’s no science to say it’s bad for your joints.”
+“The belief that cracking your joints is bad for them is wrong,” Dr. Stearns reiterates.
+“My mother used to tell me don’t crack your knuckles.
+But sorry, mom: There’s no science to say it’s bad for your joints.”

-“We say motion is lotion – the more you move, the more your body lubricates itself,” Dr. Stearns says.
+“We say ’motion is lotion’ — the more you move, the more your body lubricates itself,” Dr. Stearns shares.
 “When you’ve been sitting or lying around, fluid in the joints doesn’t move.
 The more active you are, the more your joints lubricate themselves.”
 The sounds will come and go, depending on how you position your body when you sit and sleep and how you use your body when you move.